Download the App!

 continue reading

-In this episode, Steve LaRosiliere interviews Zach Shrum from Centurion Wood Coatings.
+In this episode, Steve Larosiliere interviews Zach Shrum from Centurion Wood Coatings.
 Zach shares his journey into the wood coatings industry and how he transitioned from owning a painting business to working for Centurion.
-He discusses the company's focus on industrial wood coatings and their target market of professional cabinet makers and paint…
+He discusses the company's focus on industrial wood coatings and its target market of professional cabinet makers and painter…

 continue reading